padrinobook/padrinobook/02-job-vacancy-application.md

       ...

-Since we are working in development, Padrino recognized that we are working on our first migration it automatically create the development database for us:
+Since we are working in the development environment, Padrino automatically created the development database for us:

 {: lang="bash" }